 - We buy shares of our common stock from our employees from time to time.
-In 2012 and early 2013, we purchased shares from six of our executive officers: 110,983 shares from David Haffner for a total of \$3,090,852; 130,035 shares from Karl Glassman for \$3,523,688; 40,000 shares from Matthew Flanigan for \$1,057,350; 5,000 shares from Jack Crusa for \$135,925; 57,000 shares from Joseph Downes for \$1,555,090; and 9,167 shares from John Moore for \$209,844.
+In 2013 and early 2014, we purchased shares from five of our executive officers: 16,500 shares from Joseph Downes for a total of \$493,680; 50,000 shares from Matthew Flanigan for a total of \$1,524,400; 162,891 shares from Karl Glassman for a total of \$3,484,302; 3,938 shares from John Moore for a total of \$125,425; and 10,000 shares from Dennis Park for a total of \$310,900.
 All employees, including executive officers, pay a \$25 administrative fee for each transaction.
-If the Company agrees to purchase stock before noon, the purchase price is the closing stock price on the prior business day; if the agreement is made after noon, the purchase price is the closing stock price on the day of purchase. - The Company employs certain relatives of its directors and executive officers, but only two had total compensation in excess of the \$120,000 related person transaction threshold: Jason Higdon, Assistant General Counsel, the stepson of Industrial Materials Segment President, Joe Downes, was hired in November 2012 and has an annual salary of \$125,000 with a 20% annual incentive target; and Bren Flanigan, Director of Business Development - Industrial Materials, the brother of CFO Matt Flanigan, had total compensation of \$230,249 in 2012 (consisting of salary and annual incentive earned in 2012 and the grant date fair value of equity awards issued in 2012).
+If the Company agrees to purchase stock before noon, the purchase price is the closing stock price on the prior business day; if the agreement is made after noon, the purchase price is the closing stock price on the day of purchase. - The Company employs certain relatives of its directors and executive officers, but only two had total compensation in excess of the \$120,000 related person transaction threshold: Jason Higdon, Assistant General Counsel, the stepson of Industrial Materials Segment President, Joseph Downes, had total compensation of \$156,554 in 2013 (consisting of salary and annual incentive earned in 2013); and Bren Flanigan, Director of Business Development-Industrial Materials, the brother of CFO, Matthew Flanigan, had total compensation of \$232,384 in 2013 (consisting of salary and annual incentive earned in 2013 and the grant date fair value of equity awards issued in 2013).